Course Summary

 codes and rating analysis and can, subject to requirements, also

-include more advanced modeling and analysis techniques such as
+include some more advanced modelling and analysis techniques such as

 some or no prior knowledge of LUSAS.